RabsonZimba/the_snake_game/README.md

 I built this as I was learning programming with python

 I am delighted it came out to be a success

+You can suggest or add to it to improve its features and user experience